 To find air leaks, look for daylight around the frames of windows and doors.
-If you see light, it means there is an air leak.
+If you see light, there's an air leak.

 You can also light a stick of incense and use it to locate leaks.
 Hold it in areas you think are drafty.
-Moving air makes the smoke waver, showing you where there is an air leak.
-You can also put water on your hand and hold it near potential air leaks; the water will make you more sensitive to cool air.
+Moving air makes the smoke waver, showing you where there's an air leak.
+Or you can also put water on your hand and hold your hand near potential air leaks; the water will make you more sensitive to cool air.